FDA regulation of dietary supplements

 The FDA regulation of dietary supplements included banning the sale of Ephedra

 In December 2003, the FDA notified dietary supplement companies marketing products containing ephedra that it planned to ban the sale of their products.
 The announcement was the first time the FDA had blocked the sale of an over-the-counter nutritional supplement.
 The FDA also advised consumers to stop using products containing ephedrine alkaloids (ephedra or Ma huang).

 Ephedra is a natural substance and derives from plants.
 Its principal active ingredient is ephedrine.
 Products containing ephedra have been used for weight loss, enhancing sports performance, and increasing injury.
 Ephedra was shown to raise blood pressure and stress the circulatory system.
 Ephedra use also increased the risk of heart palpitations, tremors and insomnia.
 The FDA had received a number of reports linking ephedra to heart attacks and strokes

 On April 12, 2004, the FDA issued a final rule prohibiting the sale of dietary supplements containing ephedra.
 Prior to the rule, the FDA reviewed evidence about the composition, safety and effectiveness of ephedra.
 The FDA also looked at reports of adverse drug events (any unexpected or dangerous reaction to a drug).
 Finally, the FDA considered a report about ephedra that had been complied by an independent scientific institute and reviewed public comments regarding the health risks associated with ephedra use.

-Have you been injured by a product or food item?
+Vitamin supplement, food item, or another product been responsible for your injury?
 Don’t hesitate to speak with a personal injury lawyer in Indianapolis, IN from Ward & Ward Personal Injury Lawyers.
 Contact us today for a consultation!